boguszpawlowski/ComposeCalendar/README.md

 ```
 This chunk will render the calendar with default components for each day, and also month and week headers.
 See the `StaticCalendarSample` file for a full example.

+> ℹ️ By default, at first the calendar will show current month.
+If you want to start with some different date, you have to pass an `initialMonth` parameter to the initial state of the calendar.
+See [Initial State section](#initial-state)

 ### Selectable calendar
 Calendar with a mechanism for selection.
 The default implementation uses `DynamicSelectionState` (see [Dynamic Selection section](#dynamic-selection-state)) which allows to change `SelectionMode` in the runtime.